Realm of the Mad God: Pets

 Occasionally, gods or dungeon bosses will drop egg baskets which contain pet eggs.
 Players can only hatch eggs from the Pet Yard, which is accessed through the nexus.
 Pets will have three abilities which are randomly chosen from a larger pool of possible abilities which the player can gradually level up to increase their usefulness.
 Pets can belong to one of several family types in the game, which influences which abilities pets are likely to have as well as their compatibility with other pets for fusion.
 There are 14 pet families in the game: Aquatic, Automaton, Avian, Canine, Exotic, Farm, Feline, Humanoid, Insect, Penguin, Reptile, Spooky, Woodland, and ???.
 Egg baskets can also contain mystery pet eggs (not to be confused with the ??? family), which can hatch a pet from any family.

 To level up pets, players must have an item to feed their pet, as well as sufficient fame.
 All items in the game have a certain amount of feed power, dubbed "FP", which denotes how much experience a pet will gain if it is fed the item and can be viewed in the item's description.
-Feeding pets becomes increasingly costly as a pets rarity increases, so it is therefore beneficial to prioritize items with high feed power to feed to pets, granting the most amount of experience possible.
+Feeding pets becomes increasingly costly as a pets rarity increases, so it is therefore beneficial to prioritize items with high feed power to feed to pets, granting the most experience possible.

 Pets are also categorized by rarity with there being five rarities: Common, Uncommon, Rare, Legendary, and Divine.
 Egg baskets can contain eggs up to legendary rarity, but it is exceedingly rare and will most often drop common eggs.
 Players can upgrade their pets to the next rarity by fusing two pets of the same rarity to produce one pet of the next rarity stage.
 To fuse pets, players must have sufficient fame as well as a pet yard that is upgraded to store pets of a desired rarity, which is also purchased with fame.
 Pets of higher rarity will have more abilities as well as a higher level cap for their abilities.

 Guilds

 The game features guilds that each allows for a maximum of 50 players and 5 ranks.
 Players in guilds can chat with each other privately in a designated guild chat, which players outside the guild cannot see.
 A guild costs the founding player 1000 fame to name and create and has a guild hall that can be accessed by members of the guild through the nexus.
 Upon a member's death, guild fame is earned proportionally to the amount of fame that the player earned.
 Guilds can buy upgrades such as larger guild halls and cosmetic features with the guild fame.
+The guild also allows players to type "pots" or "hp" allowing a chest to appear that can be broken and gives out both health and magic potions with a small cooldown between attempts.